Victim notification register

 Note: A parent or legal guardian of a child or young person under the age of 17 who has been the victim of an offence, are also deemed to be a victim under the Act.

-Once a victim has applied, police determine a victim's eligibility under the Victims' Rights Act to be on the victim notification register.Find out more
+Once a victim has applied, police determine a victim's eligibility under the Victims' Rights Act to be on the victim notification register.Learn more

-A victim can apply to be on the register at any stage after an offender has been charged.Find out more
+A victim can apply to be on the register at any stage after an offender has been charged.Learn more

-There are certain times when registered victims receive information from Corrections.Find out more
+There are certain times when registered victims receive information from Corrections.Learn more